Romans 12:1 says,

 BUT it would have been wrong if William Wilberforce had decided to sacrifice his child’s health and well being for anyone.
 It’s wrong to sacrifice a child—or any person against their will—for anyone else.
 God very explicitly condemns human sacrifice in the Bible and very clearly speaks over and over of how we are to help the weak and vulnerable among us.

 If you were to see anyone harming their child in the name of being a “living sacrifice,” you would want to stop them and tell them how wrong it is.
 If the child were to say, “I’m agreeing to be sacrificed,” you would say, “You are a CHILD, and you don’t have the capacity to agree to anything of this magnitude.”

 Parents are supposed to protect their children.
 Period.
 Not protecting them is NOT like Jesus.
 I know your heart is that loving parents will do this for their children, and I’m happy to say that is definitely in line with the Scriptures and the heart of God.

 It’s impossible now for any soul to be sacrificed for the salvation of any other soul.
 The Lord Jesus Christ—who rose again after His death—was the final and complete sacrifice for salvation.
 No other sacrifice for salvation is ever needed.
 Ever.

 In the Bible I encountered the concept that God had not meant for us to accept the sacrifice of Jesus only for a moment in time and then continue to try to endlessly please him without hope again.
 He meant for us to be free because of what Jesus had done.
 It was finished, and I didn’t have to do anything more to claim it.

+Here’s the joy for the people of God.
 The final salvation sacrifice is finished.
-Our living sacrifice now is one of joy and hope as we offer our lives freely in the good adventure of service for our good and loving God, who delights in HIs children and sings over them with joy.
+Our living sacrifice now is one of joy and hope as we offer our lives freely in the good adventure of service for our good and loving God, who delights in His children and sings over them with joy.